Sogmatar - "The City of the Seven Temples" in southeastern Turkey

 Practical information

-The ruins of Sogmatar are located about 57 kilometres from Harran in southeastern Anatolia.
+The ruins of Sogmatar are located about 57 km from Harran in southeastern Anatolia.
 It's not hard to find it, just follow the signs on the road from Harran.
 You would need a car to reach this place.
 Taxi would be too expensive.
-There are no organised tours to join.
+There are no organized tours to join.
 The place is really remote, but all the efforts are worth it in my opinion.

 Location